 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

-Can't make long-distance or toll-free calls
+Can't make long-distance or toll-number calls

 Restricted toll calls: